 - Wash your hands, before preparing food and right on site.
 Set up a water container with a spigot and soap to wash hands.
 As a very last resort, waterless hand sanitizers or disposable hand wipes can be used.
 I always carry a sanitizer made with safe natural ingredients so I don’t pollute myself and the environment with chemicals.

-Deet, the main ingredient in most mosquito repellents, has been controversial about its potential harm to your health at suggested doses, BUT NO ONE would try to argue that it is GOOD for your health.
+Deet, the main ingredient in most mosquito repellents, has had a controversy about its potential harm to your health at suggested doses, BUT NO ONE would try to argue that it is GOOD for your health.

 Essential oils have also been used as repellents.
 These generally are even less effective on the mosquito or fly side but actually are good for your health.

-I just found a good one I like called Citronella Outdoor Lotion that has citronella, eucalyptus, and tea tree oil in it.
+I just found a good one I like called Citronella Outdoor Lotion which has citronella, eucalyptus, and tea tree oil in it.

 What is your favorite repellent?

-Many people are concerned that popular sunscreens have additives which when absorbed through the skin, have long term health consequences.
+Many people are concerned that popular sunscreens have additives that when absorbed through the skin, have long-term health consequences.

 I don’t’ use creams very much myself.
 Native cultures who deal with a LOT of sun in the desert protect their skin, they don’t expose it in muscle shirts and bikinis.
 I follow their example and wear a hat or long sleeves.